 I have noticed two symptoms of an underwatered succulent.
 The first is shriveled leaves from your plants drying out.
 These tend to look a little drier than overwatered wrinkled leaves although it can be hard to tell.
 Generally though, these leaves look like they are really dying and about ready to dry up.
 Keep in mind, this will happen to the bottom leaves of all plants even if you are watering them properly.
 So, when you are using leaves to determine if you are watering well, make sure you are looking at newer leaves.
 (I’m working on getting a good picture of this too)

 Under watered succulents also stop growing because they aren’t getting the nourishment they need.
 If your succulent is in it’s growing season and you aren’t seeing new leaves start to form you may be underwatering.
 The other symptom of under watered succulents that I’ve noticed is black spots.
 These look similar to a sunburn and honestly, it could actually be sunburned and dried out.
 I’ve only had this happen on plants I’m growing outdoors.

 Now that you know what problems you may encounter with watering, hopefully you’ll know how to treat the succulents you have that may be looking a little unhealthy.
 A healthy succulent will have nice firm leaves.
-They’ll have a good strong color and may even “blush” if they are getting enough sunlight.
 Just remember that your environment will have a major impact on how much and how often you’ll need to water so don’t be afraid to experiment!

 If you have any questions or suggestions feel free to leave me a comment or send me an email!